hmslima/sambahsacompletegrammar/sambahsa.md

 **Ne ho pretet hol / Ne ho preten hol {ne ho prEtët hol / ne ho prEtën hol} –** I haven’t understood everything (what you wanted to say)

+**Aun sibia {Aon sIbja} –** changing the subject; on a different note

 Good, at least you can start and finish a conversartion, continue studying and you'll be able to maintain a conversation.

 THE DECLINATION CASES
 =====================

-Sambahsa has a interesting caracteristic, it has a system of declination cases which are: *nominative*, *accusative*, *dative* and *genitive*.
+Sambahsa has an interesting caracteristic, it has a system of declination cases which are: *nominative*, *accusative*, *dative* and *genitive*.
 These cases refers to the pronouns and articles.
 But what they are and how they are used?